 Furthermore, University units including the School of Nursing, the UNC/NC State Joint Department of Biomedical Engineering and the Eshelman School of Pharmacy have either signed or are in the process of developing 21 agreements with 12 Japanese universities.
 These connections are creating new pathways for greater campus-wide collaboration.

-New and continuing program between Carolina and Japan
+New and continuing programming between Carolina and Japan

 Through partnerships with Japanese institutions, Carolina is able to offer an even wider menu of global education opportunities for all Carolina students: